cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 The `Deno.KvU64()` constructor function is a wrapper around an unsigned `bigint` value.
 The value is set via the constructor argument and is retrieved using the `value` field on a `Deno.KvU64()` instance.
 The `mutate()` value argument is always a `Deno.KvU64`.

-## Deno KV Drawbacks
-- It restricts you to Deno Deploy deployment
-- Its a no-SQL database, not a relational DB
-  - the mental model is very different from a RDBMS
-  - you need to create your own indexes manually
-- At this time Deno Deploy is the only cloud provider that supports Deno KV
-  - future pricing is unknown and may depend on use or storage

 ## KV on Deno Deploy

 ### Deno Deploy Data Centers